msham2002/agrivoltaics/assignments/spring/user-docs/user-docs.md

 Configure the timezone to show when displaying data.

 ### Frequently Asked Questions
-# How do I add more sites to the webapp?
+#### How do I add more sites to the webapp?
 Is there a maximum?

-# How can I add more sensors to a site location on the webapp?
+#### How can I add more sensors to a site location on the webapp?
 Is there a maximum?

-# What is the data retention period?
+#### What is the data retention period?

-# What sort of notifications can I expect to recieve?
+#### What sort of notifications can I expect to recieve?
-The notifications that you can expect to see included in the web application
+The notifications that you can expect to see included in the web application include the Weather watch Description, The time that

-# Dark mode

 # Developer Documentation